Noah Laba: Playing career

 Following completion of his junior season, Laba concluded his collegiate career with the Tigers by signing a two-year, entry-level contract with the New York Rangers on March 19, 2025.
 He played in 11 games for the Rangers AHL affiliate Hartford Wolfpack, and scored 3 goals and had 2 assists.
 He scored a goal on a breakaway on his first professional shot on goal.

 Prior to the 2025-26 season, Vincent Z. Mercogliano and Peter Baugh of The Athletic rated Laba as the Rangers' 6th best prospect.
 Laba described himself as "a two-way center with a 200-foot game who can play well defensively and play fast through the neutral zone.".
-He was included in At the time, the Rangers' opening night roster after a strong training camp.
-Rangers' coach Mike Sullivan said:
+He was included in the Rangers' opening night roster after a strong training camp.
+At the time, Rangers' coach Mike Sullivan said:

 I think he physically is capable of playing at this level.
 He’s big and he’s strong, he brings good size.
 He can really skate…He’s probably provided evidence to himself that he belongs, and I think you can see it in his confidence when he’s on the ice.
 We think he’s had a terrific camp.
 I think Labs has proven to us that he’s very capable of playing at this level.
 I think his physical stature gives him an advantage because physically I think he’s as big and as strong to play against these guys.
 And this is a big and strong league.

 He made his NHL debut for the Rangers on October 7, 2025 against the Pittsburgh Penguins.
 He recorded his first NHL points with 2 assists in a game against the Penguins on October 11, 2025.
 He scored his first NHL goal against the Calgary Flames on October 26, 2025.
+30 games into his rookie season, Rangers coach Mike Sullivan said of him "He brings a speed element with his size and his strength.
+When he brings some physicality to his game I think he’s a lot more effective."
+Sullivan also acknowledged that Laba needs to improve his puck management.

 Personal life

-Laba was born to Sarkis and Leslie Laba and has two brothers, Devin and Jaden, and two sisters, Nina and Ari.
+Laba was born to Sarkis and Leslie Laba and has two brothers, Devin and Jaden, and two sisters, Nina and Ariana.
 His father is originally from Lebanon and immigrated to Windsor, Ontario in his teens.